-The link input permits an action to happen once the section is pressed.
-For example, you can press a button and it will go to a webpage, or send an email, or even open up a page.
+The link input permits an action to happen once the content in the section is pressed.
+For example, you can press a button and it will go to what ever the link points to - a web page, open a form, submit a form or send an email, or open up a page or different section in the App.
 Here is the syntax that you type into the link field depending on what kind of action you want to happen.

 Link to Web Page: http://www.xyz.com